Your Comprehensive Guide for All Things Home Loans

 When your lender has looked over all of this information, they’ll tell you what they think about things.
 You should not, under any circumstances, go house shopping before you’ve spoken to a lender about what you can afford.
 It might seem like it makes good sense to pick a house first, but if you do, you’re setting yourself up for a difficult transaction at best and a serious disappointment in the worst case.

-What Do Potential Mortgage Lenders Use to Make a Decision?
+What Do Potential Mortgage Lenders Use to Make an approval Decision?

 Based on the following factors, your lender will determine how much buying power you’ll have.
 Remember, you are now at their mercy (though you certainly can shop around):